Athletes should be aware that doping can have severe health and social consequences.

 Social consequences of committing an ADRV and receiving a sanction may include:

 Substances and methods used to dope have health consequences.
-Many can be lead to severe health issues or even death.
+Many can lead to severe health issues or even death.

 Taking steroids can produce: